 JCLS therefore provides a publishing platform for work on the development, the application, and the critique of computational approaches to Literary Studies.
 The journal seeks to expand the spectrum of computational methods for the analysis of literary texts and their (cultural, social, historical, performative) contexts with innovative methods appropriate to the subject.
 It provides a forum to address issues such as building literary corpora, identifying peculiarities of literary texts, domain adaptation of methods, operationalization of concepts, annotation of texts, evaluation of measures, interpretability and transparency of results, and reproducibility of research.
 JCLS also acknowledges the debatability of the core concepts of Computational Literary Studies, computationality and literarity, and encourages submissions addressing these from historical, cultural and other perspectives.

 Contributions to JCLS need to be in English, but the journal is decidedly not limited to English-language literatures.
 Rather, JCLS explicitly takes into account the variety of the world's literary traditions across languages and cultures and encourages scholars of all languages and literatures to submit papers.
 JCLS uses open standards to deliver journal content and publish peer-reviewed articles.
-JCLS expects publication of data and code in open repositories with guarantees for the long-term findability of the ressources via a DOI and their long-term availability (see Data & Research policy).
+JCLS is committed to the openness and long-term availability of data and code (see information on Data & Code Availability).
+JCLS is furthermore committed to the European Code of Conduct for Research Integrity.

 JCLS will organize – together with changing local organizers – an annual international conference on Computational Literary Studies.
 For papers submitted to the conference, JCLS provides an innovative review approach combining the peer reviewing process for conference proceedings with the peer reviewing process of a journal.
 Adapting the proceedings approach, JCLS publishes accepted papers prior to the annual conference, thus enabling conference participants to read the contributions in advance and fostering in-depth discussions during the conference.
 Authors are invited to revise their articles after the conference.
 This second version is then reviewed once more and published as the final version of the article.